DavidCEllis/ducktools-env/README.md

 `pex` provides an assortment of related tools for developers alongside a `.pex` bundler.
 It doesn't (to my knowledge) have support for inline script metadata and it makes `.pex` files instead of `.pyz` files.

+### PyInstaller ###

+Pyinstaller will generate an executable from your script but will also bundle all of your dependencies in a platform specific way.
+It also bundles Python itself, which while convenient if python is not installed, is unnecessary if we can treat Python as a shared library.

 ### Hatch ###